vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 [@vlayer/react](https://www.npmjs.com/package/@vlayer/react) is a library of React hooks for interacting with the vlayer.

-These hooks provide functions that help manage state and side effects in React components, aligning with React's functional programming paradigm.
+These hooks provide functions that help manage state and side effects in React components, aligning with React's functional programming paradigm and style of [wagmi](https://wagmi.sh/docs/getting-started) hooks.

 ## Prerequisites
 The following libraries are required to use `@vlayer/react`: